MinoriOgoshi/Clamchowder/README.md

 This is the project of creating seashell form on Grasshopper and Rhino.
 This project also has an .exe file for setting seashell aperture coordinates from CT image.

-The paper on this project can be read at the URL below. https://zenodo.org/records/15972064
+The paper on this project can be read at the URL. https://zenodo.org/records/15972064

 This URL has the .exe file, please access and download.